junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 Choosing the right prompts is crucial for language modeling tasks, but is it equally challenging for all tasks?
 The mentioned paper also ought to answer this question by investigating the effectiveness of prompt selection on three different NLP tasks: Recognizing Textual Entailment (RTE), CommitmentBank (CB), and Word-in-Context (WiC).
 The authors used prompts chosen by cross-validation (CV), minimum description length (MDL), and test accuracy to evaluate the accuracy of the models.

-**What did the study find about the effectiveness of prompt selection?** The study found that the results were similar to their findings on the original task, where CV/MDL-chosen prompts tended to obtain lower average accuracy than those chosen based on test accuracy.
-This trend was consistent across all tasks and model sizes, even when selecting fewer prompts.
+**What did the study find about the effectiveness of prompt selection?** The study found that the results were similar to their findings on the original task, where CV/MDL-chosen prompts tended to obtain lower average accuracy than best prompt.
+This trend was consistent across all tasks and model sizes.
 Additionally, the accuracy of CV/MDL-chosen prompts varied widely across tasks and model sizes, often resulting in worse-than-average prompts.
 To further examine the variance in chosen prompt accuracy, the authors calculated the chance that prompt selection would obtain various accuracy gains over the average prompt.
 They found that the accuracy gains were highly dispersed, often negative, and not consistently achieved.
 Overall, the study concludes that prompt selection is challenging in general, and the earlier findings on original tasks apply to other kinds of tasks as well.

 ![prob5](https://raw.githubusercontent.com/junaidwahid/junaidwahid.github.io/master/_posts/prob55.JPG)